chipsalliance/firrtl-spec/spec.md

 possible, as read-only probes impose fewer limitations and are more amenable to optimization.

-References must always be able to be statically traced to their target, or to an external module's output reference.
+Probe references must always be able to be statically traced to their target, or to an external module's output reference.
 This means no conditional connections via sub-accesses, multiplexers, or other means.